ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 If any of these conditions is not met, the Issuer MUST return an HTTP 400 error to the Client.
 Otherwise, if the
-Issuer is willing to produce a token token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:
+Issuer is willing to produce a token to the Client, the Issuer completes the issuance flow by computing a blinded response as follows:

 ~~~